geotools/geotools/docs/user/tutorial/datastore/read.rst

 * DataUtilities.collection( featureCollection ) - used to load features into memory

 FeatureCollection is the closest thing we have to a prepared request.
-Many DataStores are able to provide optimised implementations that handles the above methods natively.
+Many DataStores are able to provide optimized implementations that handles the above methods natively.

 * FeatureCollection Example: